gabbachat/client.old/docs/config.md

 ```

 ##### DEBUG
-Pog may show more detailed messages in the console with this set to true.
+gabba may show more detailed messages in the console with this set to true.

 ```
 debug: true,
 ```

 ##### HTML & CSS ENGINES
-Pog supports a small handful or html templating languages and css pre-processors (with more coming soon).
+gabba supports a small handful or html templating languages and css pre-processors (with more coming soon).

 ###### HTML
 - Jade (default)